txwizard/WizardWrx_NET_API/README.md

 ## Release Notes, 2019/05/21

+Version 7.18 is a maintenance release, which affects only one library, `WizardWrx.Core.dll`, which got rushed into production without sufficient testing.
+This release got the substantially more careful testing that I prefer to give to everything.
+The companion NuGet package went out when I built the release configuration of the whole library set.

+## Release Notes, 2019/05/21

 The updates in this release revolve around two features in the core library, `WizardWrx.Core.dll`, and `WizardWrx.AssemblyUtils`, a specialized library that generates reports about assemblies.
 These are the only two libraries that have code changes.

 The main improvement is a new extension method for `FileInfo` objects, `ShowFileDetails`, which returns a formatted string containing selected details about the file associated with the `System.IO.FileInfo` object to which it is applied.
 The method affords significant leeway to add or omit